Business | Sports | Entertainment | Philanthropy

 Venture Capital Investor

-Mr. Leonsis is now a partner in the newly created "speed-up capital" Revolution Growth Fund II.
-In a 25-year period he has personally made investments and owned equity in numerous companies, including Groupon, Google, AOL, Revolution Money, Clearspring Technologies, Preview Travel (Travelocity), GridPoint, Mahalo, MobilePosse, ObjectVideo, SB Nation, TidalTV, Zedge, Triporati, Personal, I-Village, Proxicom, ePals, SnagFilms and MediaBank.
+Mr. Leonsis is a partner in the “speed-up capital” Revolution Growth Fund II.
+In a 25-year period he has personally made investments and owned equity in numerous companies, including Groupon, Google, AOL, Revolution Money, AddThis, Preview Travel (Travelocity), GridPoint, Mahalo, MobilePosse, ObjectVideo, SB Nation, TidalTV, Zedge, Triporati, Personal, I-Village, Proxicom, ePals, SnagFilms, MediaBank, Two Harbors, Videology, Algentis and Startle.
 Most recently he led the Revolution Growth investments in FedBid and Resonate Networks.

 Filmmaker and Digital Entrepreneur

-Mr. Leonsis is the founder, chairman and largest shareholder in SnagFilms, the web's leading online distribution channel for documentary and independent films.
-SnagFilms also owns and operates indieWIRE.com, the leading site for news and information about independent and documentary films.
-SnagFilms has more than 3,000 films in its digital library, and its iPad app is a top 10 entrant in the entertainment category.
+Mr. Leonsis is the founder, chairman and largest shareholder in SnagFilms, the web’s leading online distribution channel for documentary and independent films.
+SnagFilms also owns and operates Indiewire, the leading site for news and information about independent and documentary films.
+SnagFilms has more than 4,000 films in its digital library, and its iPad app is a top 10 entrant in the entertainment category.

 Board of Directors

-Mr. Leonsis is an investor and serves on the board of directors of Groupon, where he is vice chairman, and Clearspring Technologies.
-He also serves on the board of directors at American Express, where he heads the technology and innovation committee; Rosetta Stone; and Alcatel-Lucent, where he is on the technology committee.
-Mr. Leonsis also is on the board of directors of Georgetown University, his alma mater.
-He also serves on the charity boards of DC CAP (District of Columbia College Access Program) and CSF - DC (College Success Foundation - District of Columbia).
+Mr. Leonsis is an investor, a member of the board of directors and co-CEO of Groupon.
+He also serves on the board of directors at AddThis, where he served as chairman, and American Express, where he heads the technology and innovation committee.
+Mr. Leonsis is on the board of directors of Georgetown University, his alma mater.
+He also serves on the charity boards of DC-CAP (District of Columbia College Access Program) and CSF – DC (College Success Foundation – District of Columbia).
+Previously he served on the board of directors at Rosetta Stone and Alcatel-Lucent.

 Mr. Leonsis has authored numerous books, including Blue Magic: The People, Power and Politics Behind the IBM PC and The Business of Happiness: 6 Secrets to Extraordinary Success in Work and Life.